ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 The `gameOver` flag variable will be used to determine when the game is over.
 This will occur once the finish line is reached or the player box has collided with an obstacle, which we will add later.
 The number of obstacles is currently zero.
-The `obstaclesBoundingBoxes` will store a set of x, y and z positions of a bounding box that describe the position of all of our objects, excluding the player box.
+The `obstaclesBoundingBoxes` will store a set of x, y and z positions of bounding boxes that describe the positions of all of our objects, excluding the player box.
 We will use these bounding boxes to detect collisions.

 In the `initializeBoxes` function, add the following lines at the bottom: